datarefuge/workflow/docs/bagging.md

 Baggers do some quality assurance on the dataset to make sure the content is correct and corresponds to what was described in the spreadsheet.
 Then they package the data into a bagit file (or "bag"), which includes basic technical metadata, and upload it to the final DataRefuge destination.

+**Note: Checking is currently performed by Baggers and does not exist as a separate stage in the Archivers app.**

 <div class = "note">
   <strong>Recommended Skills</strong> <br />
   Consider this path if you have data or web archiving experience, or have strong tech skills and an attention to detail.
 </div>

-**Note that the Checker role is currently performed by Baggers (See Quality Assurance step below).
-Eventually we would like the two to be separate, but the Archivers app does not offer that capability at this time.**

 ## Getting Set up as a Bagger